leanbc/data-challenge/README.md

 - If consumer mode = `stdout` , run this from the command line:

+    -Run `sh count.sh name_of_the_topic` the count of messages will be printed to the console

 - If consumer mode = `psql` , 2 ways to do it: